EDS-Bioinformatics-Laboratory/ENCORE/README.md

 **The standardized File System Structure (sFSS)** / **Project Compendium**

 To organize a computational project into a project compendium, ENCORE has defined a sFSS which is a predefined but flexible directory structure to organize conceptual information, data, code, documentation, and (intermediate) results (e.g., tables, figures, text files).
 Each directory of the sFSS contains one or more predefined files to provide explanation and guidance for documentation.
-The sFSS is also referred to as a '**Project Compendium**'.
+The sFSS is also referred to as a **Project Compendium**.